The Scotiatrust Complaint Resolution Process

-If you have gone through the first two steps and remain dissatisfied, you can contact the Scotiabank Group Ombudsman, who reports directly to the Scotiabank group of companies' Chairman and has been appointed to provide an impartial review of unresolved client complaints.
+If you have gone through the first two steps and remain dissatisfied, you can contact the Scotiabank Group Ombudsman, who has been appointed to provide an impartial review of unresolved client complaints.
 You can contact the Scotiabank group of companies' Ombudsman:

 THIRD-PARTY COMPLAINT-HANDLING PROCESS